lowellausen/VAR_offside_line/README.md

 In the other image we map the 3D space, the goal is to project a "player".
 The user clicks somehwere in the screen. that point is projected to 3D (considering Z=0 hence the field plane), where a straight line is made from the point (x, y, 0) selected to (x, y, 1.8) to represent a player, then projected to the image:

-(disclaimer: a bug may cause Neymar to show instead of a line somtimes)
+(disclaimer: a bug may cause Neymar to show instead of a line sometimes)

 ![Alt text](relats/res1.png?raw=true "Initial scene")